amalsathyan/hello-world/README.md

 Hi Humans

 Learning how to use GitHUb
-I have making familiar myself with the new world of technology
+I am making myself familiar with the new world of technology